VirtualPlanetaryLaboratory/vplanet/bigplanet/README.rst

 *zarray* is the ExtractColumn() of what you want the zaxis to be

-*orientation* is the orientation of the data based on a 4 quadrant grid.
+*orientation* is the orientation of the data based on a 4 quadrant grid that goes counter clockwise in 90 degree interments.
 The default is 1, or bottom left corner.